suriyadeepan/suriyadeepan.github.io/_posts/2016-06-07-flask-intro.markdown

 It is a lightweight web framework for people who think [Django](https://www.djangoproject.com/) is a way too complicated tool for the job.
 Most of my code in Deep learning is exclusively written in python (numpy, theano, keras, scipy).
 And I don't want to get too deep into the "web" side of things.
 Hence, Flask is an ideal tool for me.

+Abhinav covered the following topics in yesterday's session.

 1. Getting the Hello World Application running
 2. Serving static files
 3. Rendering Templates
 4. Receiving URL encoded parameters
 5. Basic Authentication System

+I would like to add the installation procedure that I had to go through before getting started with _hello world_.

+## Setting up Flask in Virtual Environment

+{ %highlight bash% }
+# instructions for debian system
+# install virtualenv
+sudo apt-get install python-virtualenv
+# check version, mine is 15.0.1
+virtualenv --version
+# create a folder where you will store your projects
+mkdir .flaskenv && cd .flaskenv
+# create virtual environment "flask-env"
+virtualenv flask-env
+# activate virtual environment
+source flask-env/bin/activate
+# now we are in the virtual environment, lets install flask
+pip install Flask
+{ %endhighlight% }

+We have successfully installed flask in a virtual environment.
+Now lets jump to the _hello world_ applications.

+## Hello World!